-The PS5 console releases November 12 and is much more powerful than PS4
+PS5 vs. PS4 Pro: Which should you buy?

 When everything you see on the screen needs to be rendered at lightning-fast speeds, you want an SSD.
 This will also cut back tremendously on load times, texture pop-in, and latency.
 It does not, however, affect frame rate or resolution.

-Game installation should also work a little differently ont he PS5.
+Game installation should also work a little differently on the PS5.
 PlayStation architect Mark Cerny said that PS5 games could be downloaded in configurable blocks.
 "Rather than treating games like a big block of data," he said, "we're allowing finer-grained access to the data."

-This means that players can download parts of a game, like its multiplayer and single-player campaigns, separately.
-If you happen to beat a game's single-player campaign, you can then uninstall it while still keeping its multiplayer installed.
+This means that players can download parts of a game separately, like its multiplayer and single-player campaigns.
+If you happen to beat a game's single-player campaign, you can uninstall it while still keeping its multiplayer installed.

-PSVR support
+PS5 vs PS4 Pro: PSVR support

 Both the PS4 Pro and PS5 support PSVR.
-Sony's detailed little about what PSVR will look like on PS5 other than stating that current PSVR headsets will work on it.
+Sony detailed little about what PSVR will look like on PS5 other than stating that current PSVR headsets will work on it.
 The company is planning on a PSVR 2 headset sometime down the road, but it will not ship with the PS5.

 It will not ship with the PS5.

 Global Head of R&D for PlayStation Dominic Mallinson indicated that he'd like to see PSVR on PS5 support eye-tracking and be completely wireless.
-He also said that he expects resolution to "roughly double in the next set of VR products" with an increased field of view to 120 degrees.
+He also said that he expects the resolution to "roughly double in the next set of VR products" with an increased field of view to 120 degrees.
 The controller should receive a massive overhaul as well.

 For those who are unfamiliar with eye-tracking, it's a sensor technology that can track where a person's gaze is focused.
-This means that the device can can track the position and motion of your eyes relative to your head and the screen, ideally reducing eye strain and improving performance and immersion.
+This means that the device can track the position and motion of your eyes relative to your head and the screen, ideally reducing eye strain and improving performance and immersion.

-DualSense vs DualShock 4
+PS5 vs. PS4 Pro: DualSense vs. DualShock 4

-The DualSense controller shipping with the PS5 is a major upgrade in almost every way compared to the DualShock 4.
+The DualSense controller is a major upgrade in almost every way compared to the DualShock 4.
 While it retains its inline symmetrical thumbstick layout, what lies underneath is far more important.
-The PS5 DualSense controller now supports haptic feedback and adaptive triggers, allowing players to actually feel the tension in actions that they perform, like pulling back a bow string.
+The PS5 DualSense controller now supports haptic feedback and adaptive triggers, allowing players to actually feel the tension in actions that they perform, like pulling back a bowstring.

 According to Sony: